zhangym315/shareDT/README.md

 -b or --bounds  t,l,r,b      Capture bounds for partial, top left right and bottom -s [window/win mon/monitor]  Show the window(default) or monitor if [mon/montior] specified
-                             If show window, window that doesn't have name would not be printed -showall                     Show all of the window even without window names -i or --id ID                For monitor capture, capture the specific monitor id -p or --process pid          For window capture (-capture win), capture the specific process id's window This option can overwrite -n/-name
+                             If show window, window that doesn't have name would not be printed --showall                     Show all of the window even without window names -i or --id ID                For monitor capture, capture the specific monitor id -p or --process pid          For window capture (-capture win), capture the specific process id's window This option can overwrite -n/-name